 Warehousing is a key component of the overall business supply chain.
-The supply chain consists of the facilities and distribution options for the procurement of materials from the manufacturer to customer and all points in between it includes the production of materials into component and finished products and then the distribution to customers.
+The supply chain consists of the facilities and distribution options for the procurement of materials from the manufacturer to the customer and all points in between it including the production of materials into components and finished products and then the distribution to customers.

 The economic benefits of consolidation and break-bulk are to reduce transportation costs by using warehouse capability to increase shipment economics of scale.
 The storage housing would be a centralized system for our product.
 It would act as a master storage zone.
 There would be smaller storage houses as per the regions.
 This smaller storage house will directly report to the centralized storage house.
 The smaller storage house would be responsible for distributing to all the major whole sellers and retailers in the specific regions.

-Weekly orders would be dispatched for local retailers and shop owners from the centralized distribution centre while monthly stock would be updated at the centralized stock centre.
+Weekly orders would be dispatched for local retailers and shop owners from the centralized distribution center while monthly stock would be updated at the centralized stock center.
 Depending upon the location quantity and availability, a mode of transportation would be selected.

 SWOT analysis is an analysis framework used to evaluate a company’s competitive position.
 It’s a tool that identifies the strength, weaknesses, opportunities & threats of a business.

-It refers to favourable external factors that an organization can use to give it competitive advantages.
+It refers to favorable external factors that an organization can use to give it competitive advantages.